 The British seaside is home to all sorts of animals, from birds and barnacles to seals and starfish.
 Here’s how you can stay safe:

 - Birds.
 Look out for signs asking you to keep out of certain areas.
 Birds that nest on the ground need a bit of extra protection and people are asked to keep away from them while they're sitting on eggs.
 Keep your dog on a lead between March and August on these beaches so they can't disturb the birds.

 - Seals.
 If you're in area known for seals, keep your dog on a lead.
 This is especially important when there are seal pups around – mother seals can be very protective of their babies.

 - Jellyfish.
-Some types of Jellyfish can give a nasty sting to people and dogs, so check the water before swimming and don't let dogs sniff around washed up jellyfish on the beach as they can still sting, even when they're dead!
+Jellyfish can give a nasty sting to people and dogs, so check the water before swimming and don't let dogs sniff around washed up jellyfish on the beach as they can still sting, even when they're dead!

 - Seaweed.
 If your dog eats seaweed stalks they can cause a blockage in your dog's stomach or gut.
 This is an emergency situation and your dog might need a serious operation to remove the stalk.
 Dried seaweed can also cause a problem as it expands when it's eaten – at the very least your dog will have a stomach ache!